 I think my favorite feature is that all Laser X sets work together, so games can have as few as two players – or the whole neighborhood can play together.

 You don’t have to do anything special to include additional blasters to the mix.
 Simply turn them on and play!

 Not only are these fun for kids, but adults can play too!

 We hope you have fun blasting away boredom with your own Laser X Micro Blasters!
-The game is available at GetLaserX.com and is coming soon to Toys “R” Us, Walmart, Costco and Target.
+The game is available at GetLaserX.com, Walmart and Target.